Profirator/project-config/docs/configure.md

 	Click on “Add URL Settings”
-	GET – Regex: ^/v2/version$ - API Key Checks: Disabled – Override required roles from "Global Request Settings" GET – Regex: ^/v2/.*
+	GET – Regex: ^/v2/version$ - API Key Checks: Disabled – Override required roles from "Global Request Settings"
-	- Override required roles from "Global Request Settings" <-NOTE! this should be added ONLY if we want an open system where anyone can get the information!

 SAVE